JetBrains/kotlin-web-site/docs/topics/native/native-spm.md

 #### Project configuration options {initial-collapse-state="collapsed"}

-In this tutorial, you'll store your XCFramework as a binary attached to a GitHub release, and the `Package.swift` file in a separate Git repository.
+In this tutorial, you'll store your XCFramework as a binary in your preferred file storage, and the `Package.swift` file in a separate Git repository.

 However, you can configure your project differently.
 Consider the following options for organizing Git repositories: